neontomo/hacker-tools/README.md

 # check wifi info
 networksetup -getinfo wi-fi

+# check for macos updates & install
+softwareupdate -i -a
 ```

 ### other tools

-- **[iterm2](https://iterm2.com/)** is a replacement for terminal and the successor to iterm. iterm2 brings the terminal into the modern age with features like drop-down windows, split panes, and ai that can autocomplete your commands.
+- **[iTerm2](https://iterm2.com/)** is a replacement for terminal and the successor to iterm. iterm2 brings the terminal into the modern age with features like drop-down windows, split panes, and AI that can autocomplete your commands.

 ## windows